antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 visualization platform R2")

 [**Web-based genomics analysis and visualization platform R2**](_static/images/MolOncCRC/R2webplatform.png)
 <span class="citation_txt">(Figure source: https://r2.amc.nl)</span>

 Today you will use advanced bioinformatics tools to explore, analyze and visualize colorectal cancer data in search for a deeper understanding.
-You will use the freely available and web-based genomics analysis and visualization platform R2, a Core Facility of the Amsterdam UMC.
+You will use the freely available and web-based genomics analysis and visualization platform R2, that is developed at Amsterdam UMC and widely adopted by researchers worldwide.
 R2 provides the user with many experimental and clinical data sets coupled to a wide variety of clickable bioinformatics tools.
 Without any coding you will gain hands-on research experience with colorectal cancer omics data and bioinformatics tools.